CBoribong21/phase-1-javascript-project-mode/README.md

 # Dog Breed Search SPA

-This is a Single Page Application (SPA) that allows users to search for dog breeds and view their origin using the Dog CEO API.
+This is a Single Page Application (SPA) that allows users to search for dog breeds and view pictures of dogs.

 ## Features